Have a project to do?

 Aluminum molds can be adjusted and repaired more easily since they are more "soft."
 If geometry issues are found, the aluminum mold can be modified using a milling or turning machine.

 While saving labor and money, aluminum molds have a shorter lifespan than steel molds.
 Utilizing an aluminum mold could be a wise decision if you only need to create parts on demand for a few days each year or if you want to keep the financial and technical risks in check until the part design has been thoroughly tested.
+If you're looking to streamline your product manufacturing and need a partner to help out, take a look at our manufacturing service page.
+It’ll give you a clear idea of how EnCata can support you.

 Fresh, cool, new insights from EnCata in engineering every month